-Arizona man arrested after 183 dead animals found in freezer
+Cops: Arizona man stuffed 183 animals in freezer, some alive

-GOLDEN VALLEY, Ariz. — An Arizona man faces animal cruelty charges after 183 dead dogs, rabbits, birds and other animals were found in a freezer, including some that were apparently frozen while alive, officials said.
+GOLDEN VALLEY, Ariz.
+(AP) — An Arizona man faces animal cruelty charges after 183 dead dogs, rabbits, birds and other animals were found in a freezer, including some that were apparently frozen while alive, officials said.

 Mohave County deputies and animal control officers found the animals in a garage freezer April 3 after a woman reported that Michael Patrick Turland, 43, hadn’t returned snakes she’d lent him for breeding, the Sheriff’s Office said Thursday in a statement.
 The freezer was at a home where Turland previously lived in Golden Valley, a rural community in far western Arizona.

-The frozen animals included dogs, turtles, lizards, birds, snakes, mice, rats, and rabbits, the statement said.
+The frozen animals included dogs, turtles, lizards, birds, snakes, mice, rats and rabbits, the statement said.
 “Several of the animals appeared to have been frozen alive due to their body positioning.”

 The home’s owner reportedly discovered the frozen animals while cleaning after Turland and his wife vacated the property.
 The owner then contacted the woman who notified the sheriff’s office, the statement said.